Sherry and Brainy Dog

 Her project was to change lunging and barking behavior in a German shepherd.
 Luke, eventually became a wonderful service dog.

 In 2001, Sherry worked and trained through PetSmart also in Kansas City, MO.
-The course promoted reward based training for all family dog issues
+The course focused on "Positive Reinforcement" (reward training) for family dog issues.

 Wolf Park - Wolf and Dog Behavior Camp